 You might hope that a group of volunteers would automatically get along and function well.
-But, even with a group of well-intentioned volunteers, problems will arise, and as the volunteer coordinator, you will have to manage conflict at some point.
+But, even with a group of well-intentioned volunteers, problems will arise, and as the volunteer coordinator, you will have to manage volunteers in conflict at some point.

 Perhaps two volunteers will consistently squabble, or one volunteer’s negative attitude will hamper the productivity of the rest.
 Maybe you’ll see a volunteer trying hard, but not performing well.
 Maybe another will assume the role of a self-proclaimed boss.

-Whatever the case, it’s essential to manage the conflict as soon as possible.
+Whatever the case, it’s essential to manage volunteers in conflict as soon as possible.
 Although it might be tempting to ignore it, so that you don’t hurt the feelings of people who work for you for free, doing so can cause worse consequences.
 Resentment among staff could grow.
 Retention rates among good volunteers could plummet.
 The overall impact of your mission could suffer.

 Understand the Issue

 When managing volunteers, leadership expert Carey Nieuwhof advises volunteer coordinators to define the issue first.
 Nieuwhof points out that conflicts are usually a result of one of three factors: character, competency, or chemistry.
 Identifying the factor will help you determine how to fix it.
 If the volunteer has a character problem, meaning she “lacks moral judgment,” then you should consider whether she should be retained or retrained.
 If the conflict is a result of a competency problem, meaning the volunteer doesn’t have the skills to perform the required task, then you might need to retrain him or reassign him.
 Or, if the conflict is a chemistry problem, meaning the volunteer isn’t the right fit among other volunteers or beneficiaries, then you should consider shuffling volunteer personnel or reassigning the volunteer.
 Defining the issue allows coordinators to more efficiently manage volunteers towards a clear resolution.